Copperbelt

-The Copperbelt (ceinture du cuivre) is a natural region in Central Africa which sits on the border region between northern Zambia and the southern Democratic Republic of Congo.
-It is known for copper mining.
+The Copperbelt (ceinture du cuivre) is a natural region in Central Africa which sits on the border region between northern Zambia and the south eastern Democratic Republic of Congo.
+It is known for copper mining and is the second largest global reserve of copper, about 1/3 the size of the Chilean reserve.

 Traditionally, the term Copperbelt includes the mining regions of Zambia's Copperbelt Province (notably the towns of Ndola, Kitwe, Chingola, Luanshya, and Mufulira in particular) and the Congo's Haut-Katanga and Lualaba provinces (notably Lubumbashi, Kolwezi, and Likasi).
+It arises because of the Katanga Supergroup, a Neoproterozoic sequence of geological formations.

-In some contexts the term may exclude the Congo entirely.
+In some contexts the term Copperbelt may exclude the Congo entirely.
 Zambia's Copperbelt became a province soon after independence in 1964, when it was named "Western province".
 President Kenneth Kaunda changed the name to its present-day "Copperbelt province" in 1969.
 From the time of the Bantu expansion, both the Congo's Katanga and Zambia's Copperbelt regions have been called "Ilamba" or "Lambaland", after the Lamba people.
 Both provinces are rich in mineral wealth.

 Prehistory

 The Copperbelt was not inhabited before the arrival of the Lamba people from the Luba and Lunda kingdoms.
 The Lamba settled at Lake Kashiba, and from there the Lamba kingdom spread eastward, northward, southward and westward.